Tabcorp: Tatts Group history

 TAB Qld (TABQ) opened for business in 1962 and was listed by the Government of Queensland on the ASX in November 1999.
 In 2000, TABQ acquired the Northern Territory TAB from the Government of the Northern Territory and in 2002, the South Australian TAB from the Government of South Australia.
 In December 2002, TABQ changed its name to UNiTAB.

 In 2004, UNiTAB acquired Maxgaming NSW and in 2005 Tattersalls Ltd listed on the ASX and acquired Bytecraft.
 Tattersalls Ltd and UNiTAB conducted a merger of equals in 2006 under the Tattersalls brand.
 In 2007, Tattersalls acquired Talarius and Golden Casket and changed its name to Tatts Group.

 In 2010, Tatts Group acquired NSW Lotteries.
 In 2012, Tatts Group acquired SA Lotteries and Tote Tasmania.
 In 2014, Tatts Group secured a Queensland wagering deal with 30 years exclusivity, and in the same year Victorian Instant Scratch-Its returned to Tatts Group.
 In 2015, Tatts Group launched Set For Life and UBET.
 In 2016, Tatts Group launched the Lott and MAX as well as securing a 15-year monitoring licence.
 In the same year, Tatts Group sold Talarius to Novomatic.

 Wagering and Media

-Tabcorp is the market leader in Australian wagering, operating under the TAB brand.
+Tabcorp was the market leader in Australian wagering, operating under the TAB brand until the 2020 combination of Flutter's SportingBet with BetEasy.

 TAB operates in 4,400+ venues across Australia and in FY18 delivered $1 billion in returns to industry partners.
 TAB takes 1.1 billion bets annually and has 57% revenue market share.